ultranet1/Diagnosis-of-Breast-Cancer-with-Machine-Learning-models/README.md

 # Diagnosis-of-Breast-Cancer-with-Machine-Learning-models
 This project is like a tradition for upcoming data scientists.
-It's about Cancer of the breast diagnosis by checking for the correlations in Breast measurements like Area, Perimeter, radius, concave point etc. It's a classification problem,so I used models like Logistic regression, SVM, Random forest and K nearest neighbor.
-I used sklearn library for this...For the EDA part, I used pandas,which shows 50-60% of diagnosis is benign.
+It's about Cancer of the breast diagnosis by checking for the correlations in Breast measurements like Area, Perimeter, radius, concave point etc.

+It's a classification problem,so I used models like Logistic regression, SVM, Random forest and K nearest neighbor.
+I used sklearn library for this...

+For the EDA part, I used pandas,which shows 50-60% of diagnosis is benign.
 Also the diagnosis have strong correlation with radius,area, perimeter, concavity and concave point.

+The most accurate model is Random forest with accuracy of 96%>